-NOTE: Combustible surfaces can be protected from radiant heat from the stove by adding non-combustible (e.g. metal or fireproof cement board/tiles etc) heat shielding between the stove and the materials with an open air gap (e.g. 8-12mm) behind it.
-By doing so, safe distances may be substantially reduced to 50-75mm in practice.
+NOTE: Combustible surfaces can be protected from radiant heat from the stove by adding non-combustible heat shielding between the stove and the combustible materials with an air gap behind it.
+By doing so, safe distances may be substantially reduced in practice.
+BS 8303 Installation of Domestic Heating and Cooking Appliances burning Solid Fuel explains various ways of shielding combustible materials from the heat produced by stoves.